byzeagle/LinuxRealTimeVoipProgram/README.md

 Makefile doesn't include it.

-This program is a simplified version of commandline program **parole.
+This program is a simplified version of commandline program **parole**.

 Link: http://holdenc.altervista.org/parole/index.html